This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 There’s something about serving a bowl of cherries that reminds you of summertime.

-Cherries have preventative health benefits because of their bioactive components, which include the antioxidants anthocyanin and cyanidin, along melatonin, a molecule that has proven to be critical for regulating your sleep-wake cycle.
+Cherries have preventative health benefits because of their bioactive components, which include the antioxidants anthocyanin and cyanidin, along with melatonin, a molecule that has proven to be critical for regulating your sleep-wake cycle.

 13. Watermelon